Google’s cord cutter app YouTube TV reaches 2 million downloads

 That’s not to say YouTube TV is without serious competition.

-This April, YouTube TV entered a crowded market where numerous services compete to deliver live TV to consumers over the internet.
-Before YouTube TV arrived, Dish’s Sling TV, Sony’s PlayStation Vue, and AT&T’s DirecTV Now were battling for cord cutters’ attention.
+This April, YouTube TV entered a crowded market, where numerous services compete to deliver live TV to consumers over the internet.
+Before YouTube TV arrived, Dish’s Sling TV, Sony’s PlayStation Vue and AT&T’s DirecTV Now were battling for cord cutters’ attention.
 Following the launch of YouTube TV, Hulu rolled out its own Live TV service.
 And this week, Comcast said its Xfinity Instant TV service could hit the U.S. before the end of the year.

 The live TV rivals

-Dish’s Sling TV live TV service has been around the longest, allowing it to move quickly into new areas – as it recently did with pay-per-view.
-Its service has over 2 million subscribers, according to comScore’s latest report, released last month.
+Dish’s Sling TV live TV service has been around the longest, allowing it to move quickly into new areas — as it recently did with pay-per-view.
+Its service has more than 2 million subscribers, according to comScore’s latest report, released last month.

 AT&T, meanwhile, can push DirecTV Now on its wireless customers by offering deals, and Sony can market Vue to its millions of PlayStation users.
 But Vue and DirecTV Now combined only have 1.1 million subscribers, says comScore.
 (Separately, AT&T announced this week DirecTV Now was nearing half a million subscribers.)